 Any property can be positively or neutrally geared depending on the LVR and the size of the investor’s contribution.

-Typically though the idea of a positively geared property relates to the concept of the rent exceeding the holding costs with only a minimum deposit, this is more likely in rural areas where prices are low and rents typically much higher relative to the purchase price.
-The trade-off may be lower capital growth long term.
+Typically though the idea of a positively geared property relates to the concept of the rent exceeding the holding costs with only a minimum deposit, this is more likely in rural areas where prices are low and rents are typically much higher relative to the purchase price.

 Why negative gearing is here to stay